Teaching in Thailand:

 - • National Police Clearance (CRB)

 Your degree and police check must be legalized (notarized or apostilled) in your home country before departure.
-Without these authenticated stamps, a legal Work Permit cannot be issued in Thailand.
+Authentication stamps are mandatory.

 Tech, Logistics &